Tímea Szabó: Political career

 On 14 January 2014, left-wing opposition parties agreed to submit a joint list (Unity) for the spring general election.
 Co-leader of the Dialogue for Hungary (PM) Tímea Szabó was placed fifth on the joint national list of the MSZP, E14-PM, DK and Liberals.
 She was elected MP in the 2014 national election and did not join any parliamentary groups.
 She became a member of the Committee on Welfare.
 She ran as a joint individual candidate of the Dialogue for Hungary and the Hungarian Socialist Party (MSZP) in the 2018 Hungarian parliamentary election.
 She defeated Fidesz candidate Erzsébet Menczer and became MP for Óbuda-Békásmegyer (Budapest Constituency X).
 Her party was able to form a parliamentary group and she was elected leader of the party's caucus.

 Szabó was selected as the candidate of the joint opposition alliance United for Hungary in Óbuda-Békásmegyer constituency during the 2021 opposition primary for the upcoming 2022 Hungarian parliamentary election.
 Szabó supported the candidacy of Péter Márki-Zay during the competition of prime minister-candidates.
 She defeated Fidesz candidate Balázs Bús in the election, defending his parliamentary mandate.
 Since the opposition alliance suffered a heavy defeat, Szabó announced she will not run for the party presidency in the next PM party leadership election, which is due in the summer of 2022.
 Szabó was also replaced as leader of the party's parliamentary group by Bence Tordai in May 2022.
 She resumed the position in September 2022, when Tordai was elected co-leader of the party.
 She held the office until January 2024, when she was elected managing co-leader of the party responsible for the implementation of strategy and operational tasks, beside the two co-leaders.
 Tordai succeeded her as caucus leader again.

+She initially run as MP for Óbuda–Békásmegyer again, but withdrew her candidacy in favor of Tisza Party during the 2026 Hungarian parliamentary election.